magento/magento2-functional-testing-framework/README.md

 * **Codeception**, **Allure** and **Robo** are PHP based applications installed via **Composer**, so you will need to have **Composer** installed in order to run the following.
 Please visit the [Composer](https://getcomposer.org/) homepage for installation instructions.
 * Some settings need to be adjusted to meet the build environment settings in the appropriate `XXX.suite.yml` file in the `[PROJECT_ROOT]/tests/` directory: `[PROJECT_ROOT]/tests/XXXXXXX.suite.yml`
 ### Configuration
-* Create .env file by copying existing .env.example file at project root directory
+* Create .env file by copying existing .env.example file at project root directory.

     ```
     cp .env.example .env